Alirezafathian/global_sequence_alignment/README.md

 ==============================
 Global pairwise alignment of two sequences using a dynamic programming algorithm of <a href="https://en.wikipedia.org/wiki/Needleman%E2%80%93Wunsch_algorithm">Needleman and Wunsch (1970)</a> for global alignment.

-it can be described in three steps:
+It can be described in three steps:
 (1) Scoring matrix cunstruction; (2) TraceBack; and (3) Alignment;

 For more information about sequence alignment and Needleman and Wunsch algorithm, look at